1-16 of 17

 Here at Permagard we supply a quick, simple and permanent solution for effectively stabilising vertical cracks in masonry.

-The Permagard Crack Stitching Kit System contains all the components needed to allow you to repair vertical or stepped cracks in masonry walls.
+The Easi-Fix Crack Stitching Kit System contains all the components needed to allow you to repair vertical or stepped cracks in masonry walls.
 Crack stitching repairs carried out using this kit will stabilise the structure, provide resistance against further cracking and restore the structural integrity of the masonry.
+If you are suffering from large cracks in your wall, we sell our Heavy Duty Crack Stitching Kit.

 PermaCEM Anchor Grout is a shrink compensated grout with added polymer additives.
 It sets around the crack stitching bars and develops compressive strength rapidly to prevent axial deflection of the crack stitching bar under load conditions.